Atlanta Erb's Palsy Lawyer

 - Arm that is limp and cannot be moved

-If you notice any of these symptoms, it is important to seek medical attention right away.
+If you notice any of these symptoms, seeking medical attention right away is essential.

 How Is Erb’s Palsy Diagnosed?

-A doctor can usually diagnose Erb's palsy by performing a physical examination and reviewing the baby's medical history.
+A doctor can diagnose Erb's palsy by physical examination and reviewing the baby's medical history.
 In some cases, additional diagnostic tests may be ordered to determine the extent of the damage.
-These tests may include an electromyography (EMG) test, X-rays, ultrasounds and other imaging tests, and nerve conduction tests.
+These tests may include an electromyography (EMG) test, X-rays, ultrasounds, other imaging tests, and nerve conduction tests.

 What Is the Treatment for Erb’s Palsy?

 There is no cure for Erb's palsy, and the condition cannot be reversed.
-However, early intervention and ongoing treatment can help improve the baby's symptoms and, in some cases, lead to a full recovery.
+However, early intervention and ongoing treatment can help improve the baby's symptoms and sometimes lead to a full recovery.

 Some of the most common treatments for Erb's palsy include: